 - A. Students will wear

 - 1. White Lab coat

-- 2. Navy duty pants, skirt or dress
+- 2. Navy scrub pants, skirt or dress

-- 3. Navy top with skirt or slacks
+- 3. Navy scrub top

-- 4. White duty shoes
+- 4. Navy HMP Jacket(optional)

-- 5. White hose and under garments
+- 5. Closed toe shoes

-- 6. Name pin
+- 6. ID Badge

 Off Campus Volunteer Opportunities or Field Trips

 - A. Navy Scrubs or HOSA uniform as designated by instructor - B. Clothing which reflects dress codes of home schools and RMCTC unless the instructor specifies exceptions.
 In general blue jeans are not considered professional casual attire and will not be acceptable on field trips or volunteer opportunities.